My brain was a cluttered room with thoughts thrown about like scattered clothing.

 Who am I kidding.

-The story doesn’t contain a single syllable of fiction.
+The story doesn’t contain a single phrase of fiction.
 Only some inventive name changes.

 I then contented myself that if GG had no other value, it was at least a rich, organized outline for the novel.
 Without it, my brain was a cluttered room with thoughts thrown about like scattered clothing.
 But inadvertently, GG had picked up and placed them tidily on hangers.
 And it turned out, it was underneath the laundry piles that my beginning chapters were hiding.